 A final consumer is someone who does not go on to commercially place the goods on the German market in the form delivered to them.
 Private final consumers include not only private households, but also comparable sources of waste generation within the meaning of section 3 (11) VerpackG.
 'Comparable sources of waste generation' are not listed exhaustively in section 3 (11) VerpackG, but include, for example, restaurants, barracks, administrative offices, craft enterprises and agricultural holdings with a packaging volume that does not exceed 1,100 litres and can be collected at the rate that is normally associated with private households.

 Retail packaging explicitly includes service packaging and shipment packaging.
-Service packaging is always subject to system participation; shipment packaging is listed in the catalogue and is also subject to system participation in the overwhelming majority of cases (for details see also the how-to-guide).
+Service packaging is always subject to system participation; shipment packaging is listed in the catalogue and is also subject to system participation in the overwhelming majority of cases (further details can also be found in the How-to guide).

 Packaging that is not subject to system participation, by way of contrast, includes export packaging that provably does not accumulate in Germany, large commercial packaging (packaging that accumulates in industrial contexts – i.e., with non-comparable sources of waste generation), transport packaging, reusable packaging, single-use beverage packaging subject to deposits and retail packaging for hazardous contents.